utlib/islandora_mirador_bookreader/README.md

 ## Introduction

 This module makes use of the [Mirador](https://github.com/IIIF/mirador) open source viewer for Islandora Book Objects (replacing the Islandora Internet Archives Bookreader).
 This module requires that you have a IIIF image server installed.
+This module development was supported by the The Andrew W. Mellon Foundation for the [French Renaissance Paleography website] (https://paleography.library.utoronto.ca/).

 ## Prerequisites